ServerlessOpsIO/serverlessops-workshops/02-operations/01-failure/README.md

 ### Tools

-To aide us in this module we'll be employing two tools.
+To aid us in this module we'll be employing two tools.
+We'll use one to help us generate failures by automating requests to the service and another tool to help us find the cause of these failures.

+#### Artillery
+[Artillery](https://artillery.io/) is a load testing tool taht we will use to simulate traffic on our site.
+Using this tool we will trigger failures.

 #### Thundra
 [Thundra](https://thundra.io) is a serverless monitoring and observability platform designed for AWS Lambda environments.
 The platform will collect function invocation metrics and logs that will help us diagnose the cause of the issues we find.

-#### Artillery
-[Artillery](https://artillery.io/) is a load testing tool taht we will use to simulate traffic on our site.
-Using this tool we will trigger failures.

 ## Instructions